-You will notice that if you try to breathe deeply with slumped forwards posture, it is difficult to fill your lungs and breathe deeply.
-This is because when you are slumped your abdominal contents become compressed and your diaphragm can’t move downwards.
+You will notice it’s difficult to fill your lungs and breathe deeply with slumped forward posture.
+This is because slumped posture compresses your abdominal contents so that your diaphragm can’t move downwards.
 This creates the need to use your upper chest muscles to help you breathe.

 If you live with a prolapse, bladder control problems good upright posture, diaphragmatic breathing exercises along with regular pelvic floor exercises can help you optimise your pelvic floor training.

 Start out doing the number of breathing exercises that feel comfortable for you.

 - Perform up to 3-4 deep breathing exercises in a row (beginners)

 - Try to build on this up to 4-5 deep breaths at a time